trevor-makes/avr-binary-weighted-dac/README.md

 Unfortunately, powers-of-two do not map well to the standard [E series](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers) (roughly based on powers-of-ten), which makes it difficult to select more than a few suitable resistors.
 For this reason, it's more common to build larger DACs with R-2R [resistor ladders](https://en.wikipedia.org/wiki/Resistor_ladder) which use twice as many resistors, but only of two values rather than a long sequence.

-However, for a simple 6-bit binary-weighted DAC, the resistors can be sourced from the common E24 series:
+However, for a simple 6-bit binary-weighted DAC, the resistors can be sourced from the common E24 series.
+The closest match for 6.0 kΩ is 6.2 kΩ, but two 3.0 kΩ in series or two 12 kΩ in parallel can be substituted if better accuracy is needed.

 ```
 E24   Value
 7.5 - 750 Ω
 1.5 - 1.5 kΩ
 3.0 - 3.0 kΩ
-6.2 - 6.2 kΩ (should be 6.0 kΩ; could use 3.0 kΩ in series or 12 kΩ in parallel for better accuracy)
+6.2 - 6.2 kΩ (should be 6.0 kΩ)
 1.2 - 12 kΩ
 2.4 - 24 kΩ
 ```

+## Arduino low-level port I/O

-For the digital outputs from the Arduino itself, it's important to use the low-level GPIO ports directly.
+For digital output from the Arduino, it's important to use the GPIO ports directly instead of `digitalWrite()`.
 Every pin of a given port can be written simultaneously in a single CPU cycle by an `OUT` instruction.
 Comparatively, `digitalWrite()` calls take around 50 CPU cycles just to set a single pin.
-Not only would the latter be much slower, but because the updates to each pin would be staggered, the resulting analog signal would glitch whenever bits overflow.
+Not only would the latter be much slower (300x slower for 6 bits), but because the updates to each pin would be staggered, the resulting analog signal would appear to glitch whenever bits overflow.

 The ATmega328p used in the Arduino Nano has 3 such GPIO ports named B, C, and D. Conveniently, the low 6-bits of ports B and C each map to 6 digital pins (Arduino pins 8-13 and 14-19) that can be wired to the DACs.
 This way, raw values 0 through 63 can be written directly to the port, corresponding to analog values 0 through 5 volts.